 For example, the default Core database language includes distinct meta keys for IP source and IP destination.
 One of the built-in meta entities named ip.all represents the combined set of all IP sources and destinations.

 Analysts usually query the Broker or Concentrator to discover threats.
 The Concentrator handles queries, only going to the Decoder when a full reconstruction of sessions or raw logs is required.
 ESA, Malware Analysis, and Reporting Engine also query the Concentrator, where they can quickly get all the pertinent metadata associated with an event and generate information about the event without having to query each Decoder.
 In some special cases, analysts may query a Decoder.

 These are a few examples of triggers for an investigation:

-- You receive intelligence from a third party about a new active directory hack.
+- You receive intelligence about a new active directory hack.
 Starting in the Events view, you use that intelligence to run a search across all of your raw Active Directory log data for the last 24 hours.

-- You are asked by the SOC manager to find any Pokemon Go malware due to its current popularity.
-Starting in the Navigate view, you craft a query to look for an HTTP session using a specific user agent related to the malware he found on a security blog.
+- You are asked by the SOC manager to find any Pokemon Go malware due to its popularity.
+Starting in the Navigate view, you craft a query to look for an HTTP session using a specific user agent related to the malware that your SOC manager found on a security blog.